-While switching to Daylight Saving Time may seem like a relatively small change in timing, this adjustment can significantly interfere with children’s sleep habits, not to mention our own.
+While the beginning or end of daylight saving time may seem like a relatively small shift, the time changes can significantly interfere with children’s sleep habits and daily routines — not to mention our own!

-Unfortunately, our internal body clocks don’t change as quickly or as easily as the changing of the dial (or the digits) on our real-world clocks.
-It often takes a bit more time, effort and advanced planning to help us and our children adjust, so here are a few tried-and-true tips to make that transition a little easier.
+Unfortunately, our internal body clocks don’t change as quickly or as easily as the changing of our real-world clocks.
+It often takes a bit more time, effort and advanced planning to help us and our children adjust.
+Here are a few tried-and-true tips to help your child Spring Forward and Fall Back.

 - Get a head start.
-In the week leading up to the Sunday switch, gradually ease your child’s bedtime forward by 15 minutes each night for the four nights prior to the time change.
+In the week leading up to the shift, gradually ease your child’s bedtime backward or forward by 15 minutes each night for the four nights prior to the time change.
 For babies younger than 6 months, be aware that internal sleep-wake cycles may not yet be fully developed, so don’t try to change their schedules too much.

 - Adjust nap time.
-As you help your child adjust to a bedtime that is an hour earlier than what they’re used to, don’t forget to also gradually shift nap time forward a bit each day.
+As you help your child prep for a bedtime that is an hour later or earlier than what they’re used to, don’t forget to also gradually adjust nap time a bit each day, too!

 - Set the mood.
 Turning lights on and off at appropriate times and getting light-blocking blinds or shades in bedrooms can make the transition smoother.